Mitalie/hive-minishell/parsing-notes.md

     2. Field splitting
     3. (bonus) Filename generation
     4. Quote removal
 4. Execution according to syntax tree (including redirections)

-### Our alternative approach

-1. Tokenizer: break the input into fragments and operators.
-2. Syntax analyzer: recognize logical meaning of tokens and build a syntax tree
-3. Fragment processing: for each fragment, perform one action depending on fragment type
-    * Variable expansion (produces new plain or filename fragments)
-    * Filename generation (produces new plain fragments)
-    * Fragment merging
-4. Execution according to syntax tree (including redirections)

 ## Tokens